Are you a utility customer?

 There are many organizations, agencies, and charities willing to assist Hoosiers during their time of need.
 However, before contacting these entities, customers should contact their utility companies and explain their situation.
 Often, utilities will work with customers to set up payment arrangements so that customers can pay their bills on time and avoid disconnection.

 If you are still having trouble making a full payment, it is important to know how much you can contribute toward your utility bills and convey that amount to the organizations or agencies you contact for assistance.
-Agencies and programs offering financial assistance include:
+Some agencies and programs offering financial assistance include:

 - Low Income Home Energy Assistance Program